-This could quite possibly be the worst you have ever felt in your life.
+Separation could quite possibly cause you to feel the worst you have ever felt in your life.
 We hope the following information might assist you.

 The Stages of separation